KyleMayes/vulkanalia/tutorial/book/src/pipeline/fixed_functions.md

 The `vk::PipelineVertexInputStateCreateInfo` structure describes the format of the vertex data that will be passed to the vertex shader.
 It describes this in roughly two ways:

-* Bindings: spacing between data and whether the data is per-vertex or per-instance (see [instancing](https://en.wikipedia.org/wiki/Geometry_instancing))
+* Bindings &ndash; spacing between data and whether the data is per-vertex or per-instance (see [instancing](https://en.wikipedia.org/wiki/Geometry_instancing))
-* Attribute descriptions: type of the attributes passed to the vertex shader, which binding to load them from and at which offset
+* Attribute descriptions &ndash; type of the attributes passed to the vertex shader, which binding to load them from and at which offset

 Because we're hard coding the vertex data directly in the vertex shader, we'll leave this structure with the defaults to specify that there is no vertex data to load for now.
 We'll get back to it in the vertex buffer chapter.